+971

 "From day one.
 Not retrofitted."

 Terraform from first commit.
-Cloud Build pipelines, Cloud Run services, Pub/Sub fan-out, BigQuery sinks.
+Cloud Build pipelines, Cloud Run services, GKE Autopilot clusters, Pub/Sub fan-out, BigQuery sinks.
 We don't bolt CI onto a six-month-old repo.
 We set it up before the first feature lands.

 03 / AI